Evidence Based Research

 Evaluation and research is embedded in all aspects of our work with young people.
-We have partnered with researchers from the Lincoln Higher Education Research Institute (LHERI) at the University of Lincoln, to develop and conduct our regional Uni Connect evaluation.
-LHERI is committed to the study of Higher Education with a particular emphasis on impact evaluation, widening participation, student engagement, the quality of the student experience and the scholarship of teaching and learning.
+We have partnered with researchers from the Lincoln Academy of Learning and Teaching (LALT) at the University of Lincoln, to develop and conduct our regional Uni Connect evaluation.
+LALT is committed to the study of Higher Education with a particular emphasis on impact evaluation, widening participation, student engagement, the quality of the student experience and the scholarship of teaching and learning.
 The University of Lincoln is a consortia partner institution of LiNCHigher.

 Evaluation has been integral to assessing the Uni Connect programme from the outset, with the regional evaluation embedded within the Lincoln Impact Evaluation Framework (LIEF) https://lheri.lincoln.ac.uk/lief/.

 Our evaluation assesses the outcomes of the delivery against the Network for Evaluating and Researching University Participation Interventions (NERUPI) framework using a range of mixed methods.
 Quantitative data has been collected predominantly through student surveys to assess the impact of all substantial outreach delivery such as campus visits, inspirational speakers and study skill workshops delivered virtually or in-person in school.
 Qualitative data has been gathered working with target case study schools, spread across the county incorporating student focus groups, observations of activity and staff interviews.
 While quantitative data allows us to answer ‘what’ and ‘how many’ questions, the qualitative data provides complementarity in terms of richness and depth and context and addresses ‘why’ questions.

 1. A review of the literature relevant to the Uni Connect programme

 2. An overview of the Explaining the Gaps project